New Income Help for Families with ChildrenPosted on: May 27, 2021

 What if I did not file a 2019 tax return?

+If you earned enough income in 2020 to file a tax return, you should file as soon as possible.
 The IRS suggests filing electronically and setting up direct deposit to help get the advanced payments faster.

 The Volunteer Income Tax Assistance Program (VITA Program) provides free tax preparing and filing.
 You can dial 211, call 504-822-5540, or email firstname.lastname@example.org for help.